Shade (character): Post-Zero Hour

 During World War II, he leaves America to defend England, and fights Simon Culp again.
-An exploding bomb causes Culp's body to fuse inside Shade's body.
+An exploding bomb causes Culp's body to fuse with that of Shade.
 Unaware of this, the Shade returns to Keystone City.
 This was the time of the Golden Age of Heroes, and of them all he chooses Jay Garrick, the first Flash, as his adversary.
 During this time, Culp is able to subtly affect the Shade's behavior, and was even able to take over Shade's body completely when the latter is tired.

 When the Flash retires in the 1950s, a new hero called the Spider takes his place.
 Shade investigates the Spider's background and discovers he is both a criminal (using his role to get rid of the competition) and a Ludlow by birth.
 Ludlow's move to Keystone City was part of his plan to kill the Shade.
 Shade instead kills the Spider, and rescues Flash and his wife from a murder attempt.

 During the 1960s, Shade briefly teams up with Doctor Fate to take down one of Culp's criminal ventures, a mystic organization called the Wise Fools, who wished to repeat the ritual that created him by summoning a wild, uncontrolled bubble of shadow (actually Culp's shadow, separated from the Shade by Culp).
 Unaware that Culp's consciousness is actually within the Shade, he and Dr. Fate destroy the Wise Fools operation and throw the bubble into an empty dimension (where it continues to grow in power and size).
 This was all part of Culp's larger plan, one which almost culminates in the destruction of Opal City.